The Jurassic Williamsonia plant from Yorkshire as described and illustrated by Young & Bird in 1822

 Williamsonia gigas, seed head or seed cone of the Williamsonia plant, diameter 65 mm, with individual bracts (there are 13 of them preserved at the surface of the specimen) reaching 45 mm in length.
 The central conical structure is about 22 mm in diameter.

 While the Zamites foliage resembles that of extant cycads, the 'seed head' (sometimes described as a 'flower' despite the plant not being an angiosperm) is very different from the simple cones of cycads.
-Both belong to a plant named Williamsonia which is assigned to the Bennettitales, an extinct group of plants, ranging from Late Triassic to Late Cretaceous, superficially cycad-like, but with distinct reproductive structures.
+Both belong to a plant named Williamsonia which is assigned to the extinct Bennettitales, a group of plants ranging from Late Triassic to Late Cretaceous, superficially cycad-like, but with distinct reproductive structures.

 It is fascinating to see that as of the time of writing the book, the specimen figured in Fig. 6, Plate II of Bird & Young (1822) was the only example known.

-Note the annotation of 'Plants and Coal' at the left of the section.
+Note the annotation of 'Plants and Coal' at the left of this section in Phillips (1829).

 Comments